kenchangh/light.js/README.md

 Support <a name='support'></a>
 -------
-Any comments or questions, please contact me at guanhao3797@gmail.com.
+Any comments or questions, please contact me at guanhao3797@gmail.com or even, tweet to me at @guanhao97.

 The code is licensed under the MIT license.